migrkiltro/migrkiltro/README.md

-- 👋 Hi, I’m @migrkiltro
+- 👋 Hi, I’m @marcelogr
 - 🌱 I’m currently learning ...
-Informatic - UNED
+Informatics - UNED

 <!---
 migrkiltro/migrkiltro is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.